How to Grow Taller: Comprehensive Strategies and Techniques, Including Limb Lengthening Surgery, to Increase Height

 There are different types of external fixators.
 They include the following:

 Ilizarov ring fixator – This device comprises rings with varying diameters.
-Surgeons make use of cross K-wires to secure it.
+Surgeons use cross K-wires to secure them.
 Ilizarov ring fixators are effective for gradual limb lengthening or deformity corrections.
 The main issue is that their use is typically accompanied by significant pain.

 Tailor spatial frame – This circular device is a modification of the Ilizarov external fixator.
 The metal frame features two rings connecting with six telescopic struts.
 The use of computer software makes these devices perfect for performing complex corrections.